mrarusthemraro/MrarusDots/README.md

 # MrarusDots
-My (mainly stolen) Arch Linux config files (optimized for a Thinkpad T480)
+My (mainly stolen) Arch Linux config files (optimized for a Thinkpad T480) Hi, this is my first time using GitHub and I hope everything works smoothly for you

 # Software
 * Window Manager: `swaywm`